Differentiation, Taylor series, and all order spectral shift functions, for relatively bounded perturbations: Abstract

 \section{Abstract}

 Given $H$ self-adjoint, $V$ symmetric and relatively $H$-bounded, and $f:\R\to\C$ satisfying mild conditions, we show that the Gateaux derivative

-exists in the operator norm topology, for every natural $n$, give a new explicit formula for this derivative in terms of multiple operator integrals, and establish useful perturbation formulas for multiple operator integrals under relatively bounded perturbations.
-Moreover, if the $H$-bound of $V$ is less than 1, we obtain sufficient conditions on $f$ which ensure that the Taylor expansion
+exists in the operator norm topology, for every natural $n$, and establish perturbation formulas for multiple operator integrals under relatively bounded perturbations.
+If the $H$-bound of $V$ is less than 1, we obtain sufficient conditions on $f$ which ensure that the Taylor expansion